-Commercial and Office land uses comprise approximately 0.57 percent of the total land area.
+Commercial and Office land uses comprise approximately 0.64 percent of the unincorporated area.
 Commercial activity is generally limited to small, neighborhood, convenience-retail centers.
 These centers are characterized by a gas station/convenience store.
 Two areas, SR 85 North and SR 54 West adjacent to Peachtree City, contain a mix of small shopping centers, offices and service establishments.
 Office uses are generally concentrated along SR 85 North and SR 54 West where an overlay zone allows the conversion of existing residences to office uses.

-Industrial land use comprises 0.68 percent of the total acreage.
+Industrial land use comprises 0.68 percent of the unincorporated acreage.
 The majority of industrial activity is centered north of Fayetteville along SR 85 North (BFI Landfill property, numerous auto salvage facilities, and Kenwood Business Park) and SR 314 (Lee Center).

-Public/Institutional land uses, comprising nearly 2.20percent of the total developed acreage, consist mainly of churches, schools, and county-owned facilities and property.
+Public/Institutional land uses, comprising nearly 2.76 percent of the unincorporated acreage, consist mainly of churches, schools, and county-owned facilities and property.
 There are over 100 churches in the unincorporated county as well as four existing or planned high schools, three existing middle schools, and four elementary schools.
 Existing or future water tank sites are located on Ellis Road, SR 92 North, Porter Road, and Horseman's Run.
 A large water treatment plant is located on Antioch Road.

-Transportation/Communication/Utilities land uses comprise 0.09 percent of the land area.
+Transportation/Communication/Utilities land uses comprise 0.10 percent of the unincorporated area.
 Five utility substations are located in the unincorporated area.
 These substations are located on SR 54 West, Bernhard Road, Ebenezer Church Road, Friendship Church Road, and New Hope Road.

-Park/Recreation/Environmentally Sensitive land uses, comprise 1.59 percent of the land area and are represented by McCurry Park, Kiwanis Park, Lake Horton Park, Starr's Mill Park, and future parkland on Kenwood Road.
-This area also includes the Lake Horton Reservoir and County wetland mitigation sites.
+Park/Recreation/Environmentally Sensitive land uses comprise 2.16 percent of the unincorporated area and are represented by McCurry Park, Kiwanis Park, Lake Horton Park, Starr's Mill Park, and Kenwood Park.
+This area also includes the Lake Horton Reservoir and County wetland mitigation sites, as well as, Morgan Grove Nature Area, Nesmith Preserve, Starr's Mill Pond, Sam's Lake Bird Sanctuary and Wildcat Woods which is owned and/or managed by the Southern Conservation Trust.
+The Southern Conservation Trust manages permanent conservation easements with public assess areas in the unincorporated county.

-Agricultural/Forestry land uses comprise 24.35 percent of the land area.
+Agricultural/Forestry lands comprise 22.68 percent of the unincorporated land area.
 Located throughout the unincorporated county but mainly in the southern end of the county, these lands are generally characterized by small farms, plant nurseries, commercial timber, pulpwood harvesting or large residential lots with associated horse or cattle raising/grazing.
 Many of these properties are participating in the Conservation Use Covenant with the county.

-Undeveloped land comprises 19.09 percent of the land area.
+Undeveloped land comprises 16.44 percent of the unincorporated land area.
 Some of these large undeveloped tracts could contain agricultural and forest lands.